-Generally speaking, the growth accelerated in a growth rate

-2020; only a few countries experienced a slower growth rate.
+Generally speaking, the growth accelerated in 2020; only a few countries experienced a slower growth rate.

 Finland, Taiwan, Bahrain and Latvia lead the world in average data usage per subscription.
 But with 111%, Croatia leads the world in usage growth.
-USA, Australia and the Netherlands had the slowest growth.
+Australia, the Netherlands and New Zealand had the slowest growth.
 In these countries, home Wi-Fi seems to have offloaded mobile data.